anis000romzi/anis000romzi/README.md

 - 🔭 I’m not working on any project right now

-- 🌱 I’m currently learning back-end technology with express.js
+- 🌱 I’m currently learning state management with redux

 - 📧 Please email me at: anis000romzi@gmail.com